 All Arizona Residents Get Free Admission To State Parks This Martin Luther King, Jr. Day

-Entrance fees at state parks will be waived for all Arizona residents on Monday, January 17, 2022.
+Entrance fees at the more than 30 state parks and natural areas will be waived for all Arizona residents on January 15, 2023.
 Visitors must show an Arizona ID for free entrance.
-Fees will still apply for tours at Kartchner Caverns and Riordan Mansion state parks, camping, special events and concessions.
+Fees will still apply at Yuma Territorial Prison State Historic Park and for tours at Kartchner Caverns State Park and Riordan Mansion State Historic Park, camping, special events and concessions.

 Managing and conserving Arizona's natural, cultural and recreational resources for the benefit of the people, both in our parks and through our partners.

-For information about all 35 Arizona State Parks and Natural Areas, the Trails and Off-Highway Vehicle Programs and State Historic Preservation Office call 1-877-MY-PARKS or visit AZStateParks.com.
+For information about the more than 30 Arizona State Parks and Natural Areas, trails, Off-Highway Vehicle Program, and State Historic Preservation Office, call 1-877-MY-PARKS or visit AZStateParks.com.